Skip to main content

 • During your video visit — Your provider reviews your regimen and asks about how well your medications are working, any side effects, and any new symptoms.
 Doses are adjusted if needed.

-• Lab orders if needed — If routine monitoring labs are overdue (for example, HbA1c not checked in 6+ months for diabetes, or TSH not checked in 12+ months for thyroid patients), your provider can order these at a local lab in Delaware, Maryland, or Washington.
+• Lab orders if needed — If routine monitoring labs are overdue (for example, HbA1c not checked in 6+ months for diabetes, or TSH not checked in 12+ months for thyroid patients), your provider can order these at a local lab in Maryland, Washington, or Delaware.

 • After your visit — E-prescriptions are sent directly to your preferred pharmacy, often within minutes.